-In the competitive wedding industry, everyone wants lots of high quality leads – but how you reply to each lead plays a pivotal role in determining if you will successfully book the client.
-These quick tips will help you optimize your lead replies so you’re more likely to receive a positive response and ultimately win the business!
+In the vastly competitive wedding industry, everyone is striving for a large volume of high quality leads – but those leads aren’t worth much unless you know how to turn them into a sale.
+How you reply to each lead plays a pivotal role in the success of booking the client.
+These quick tips will help you optimize your lead replies so you’re more likely to receive a positive response and ultimately win their business!

 Don’t forget to be personal

 Clients know you’re busy, but responding to an email inquiry with an auto response may not have the positive impact you intended.
 About 25% of couples don’t like generic automated responses, as they can be perceived as impersonal and often provide little added value.
 Take an extra minute to include some details from their message, such as wedding date, style, or venue, or add a personal comment.
 This small effort makes a human connection and helps you stand out in their crowded inbox.